peterbarnett03/influxdb3_plugins/influxdata/prophet_forecasting/README.md

 ## Features
 - **Scheduler Plugin**: Periodically performs forecasting on specified InfluxDB measurements.
 - **HTTP Plugin**: Allows on-demand forecasting via HTTP POST requests.
+- **Args Overriding**: Allows overriding arguments for scheduled tasks via TOML file (env var `PLUGIN_DIR` and `config_file_path` parameter should be set, all parameters and their values should be the same as in `--trigger-arguments`, override args parameter in handler function).
 - **Model Training and Prediction**: Supports both training new models and using existing ones for prediction.
 - **Forecast Validation**: Optionally validates forecasts against recent actual values using Mean Squared Relative Error (MSRE).
 - **Data Writing**: Writes forecast results to a specified InfluxDB measurement.